Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations: Introduction

-for small numbers $\ve_j\to 0$.
-This ansatz is consistent with the fact that $\int rW\, drdz $ should be preserved in time on components of the support, see \equ{time}.
-On the other hand, the fact that the $L^\infty$-norm of $W$ should be preserved in time on each component suggests that $ Q_j^1(\tau )\ve_j^2 $ should be constant in time, say $= r_0\ve^2$.
+for small numbers $\ve_j\to 0$ and centers $P_j(\tau)$ close to $(r_0,0)$ to be determined, where $U$ is the Kaufmann-Scully vortex \be U(y) \, =\, \frac 8{(1+|y|^2)^2}, \quad y\in \R^2. \ee This ansatz is consistent with the fact that $\int rW\, drdz $ should be preserved in time on components of the support, see \equ{time}.
+On the other hand, the fact that the $L^\infty$-norm of $W$ should be preserved in time on each component suggests that $ P_j^1(\tau )\ve_j^2 $ should be constant in time, say $= r_0\ve^2$.
 Thus, we choose

 so that at main order, near $(r_0,0)$ we have